jedisct1/zigly/README.md

 logger.write("Operation sucessful!");
 ```

+Note that calling `finish()` is always required in order to actually send a response to the client.

 #### Inspecting incoming requests

 Applications can read the body of an incoming requests as well as other informations such as the headers: